jambonz/deepgram-voice-agent-example/README.md

-### /openai-s2s
+### /voice-agent
-An example application that connects to the OpenAI Realtime API and implements a Voice-AI conversation.
-The example shows how to configure the session parameters and gives an example of how to provide function calls, or tools, to the OpenAI assistant.
-This example requires an OpenAI API key with permissions for the Real-time API, the key must be provided via the `OPENAI_API_KEY` environment variable.
+An example application that connects to the Deepgram Voice Agent and implements a Voice-AI conversation.
+This example requires an Deepgram API key which must be provided via the `DEEPGRAM_API_KEY` environment variable.